How we test indoor aerials

 - For models with an amplifier, we check if it helps or disrupts the picture

 If the indoor TV aerial has a 4G filter designed to block interference from mobile signals, we also check its effectiveness.
-Interference is possible because 4G services are delivered using airwaves close to the frequencies now used for Freeview.
+Interference is possible because 4G and 5G services are delivered using airwaves close to the frequencies now used for Freeview.

-We find that 4G filters in some indoor TV aerials can activate too early and actually cause disruption in the picture.
+We find that 4G and 5G filters in some indoor TV aerials can activate too early and actually cause disruption in the picture.
 This will particularly affect people living in the few areas that use higher frequencies, notably channels 59 or 60, to receive TV.

 Testing in real homes